Richard Paniguian: Early life and education

-He was schooled at The Hampshire School, Chelsea followed by Westminster School, then read for a degree in Arabic at Durham University.
-At Durham he was a member of Hatfield College and also played rugby union 'of the coarsest variety' alongside the future Air Marshal Peter Walker for the University 4th XV.
-He served as Treasurer of Hatfield College JCR in 1968 and graduated with a 2:1 degree in 1971.
+He was educated at The Hampshire School, Chelsea followed by Westminster School, then read for a degree in Arabic at Durham University.
+At Durham he was treasurer of Hatfield College JCR and was an active rugby player.
+He graduated with a 2:1 degree in 1971.

 Career

 1971–1980

 After university he joined BP in 1971 as a graduate trainee in the oil trading division, and spent the first years of his career in Oman and then Dubai.

-He relocated to Iran in 1978, where his position as commercial representative in Tehran proved increasingly tricky with the outbreak of the Iranian Revolution.
-In response, he added a moustache to his 'swarthy complexion' so he could walk the streets inconspicuously.
-This, however, did not save him from being briefly arrested after he was found in possession of a transistor radio.
+He relocated to Iran in 1978, where his position as commercial representative in Tehran was complicated by the outbreak of the Iranian Revolution.
+In response, he added a moustache to his "swarthy complexion" so he could walk the streets inconspicuously.
+However, this did not save him from being briefly arrested after he was found in possession of a transistor radio.